-In June 2021, CommonLit will be launching a comprehensive, full-year English Language Arts curriculum for grades 6–12.
-It will be the first of its kind available for free, and you’ll be able to access it just like you would access anything else on CommonLit.org — through your teacher account.
-The launch represents a major leap forward for CommonLit; it will include lots of new content and new features that we will release throughout the 2021–2022 school year.
-We hope that the launch of 360 will make your year just a little bit easier!
+In June 2021, CommonLit launched a comprehensive, English Language Arts curriculum for grades 6–12.
+It is the first of its kind available for free, and you can able to access it just like you would access anything else on CommonLit.org — through your teacher account.

 Register for a Sneak Peek Webinar to learn more about the new CommonLit 360 Curriculum